nununo/pyVela2017/README.md

     +-------------------+
 ```

-Note that AGD will only process one input, either the "wind sensor" or the "audio sensor"; in the example above, the "audio sensor" is not used.
+Note that AGD will only process one input, either the "wind sensor", the "audio sensor" or the USB HID input; in the example configuration above, the "wind sensor" is being used.